 - All new and renewing CHIME members that are contract CIOs (either employed by a consulting or vendor firm, or who are self-employed) are required to review and sign the CHIME CIO Code of Conduct.

 - IS executives who are not corporate CIOs but who have regional or facility-level CIOs reporting directly to them OR

 - Corporate Senior IT Executives.
 Applicants who do not meet criteria 1-3 above may also be qualified to join.
 If the corporate Senior IT Executives are assessed to have a sufficient level of authority in their organization (using a point-based criteria), they are entitled to full membership in CHIME.

 Generally reports to CEO, COO, CFO or CIO of the delivery system.

 Scope of Responsibility

 - Has overall IS responsibility.
-Additional duties may include telecommunications, medical records, management engineering, etc.
+Additional duties may include telecommunications, medical records, management engineering, innovation, analytics etc.

 - Leads the IS strategy for the organization, as evidenced by reporting relationship and committee involvement.

-- Has a significant IS organization, including multiple business/clinical applications and complex technical environments.
+- Has a significant IS organization, including multiple business/clinical applications and complex technical and analytical environments.